philclub/usc/docs/about.md

 ## USC Philosophy Club

 The USC Philosophy Club is an informal discussion group.
 We discuss all areas of philosophy and welcome students from all majors.
-Please [join us on Discord](https://usc.philclub.org/discord/) to get more information about the schedules of the meetings.
+Please [join us on Discord](https://usc.philclub.org/discord/) to get more information about the schedule of the meetings.

 ## Website

 This website was created by [Theodore Chu](https://theochu.com) to make philosophy more inclusive, welcoming, and enjoyable for all current and future students of philosophy.
 Its aim is to provide information and resources about the USC School of Philosophy, academic philosophy as an industry, and philosophy as an academic discipline.

 ## Disclaimer

+This website, **usc.philclub.org**, is unofficial and is neither endorsed nor supported by the University of Southern California ("USC") or the USC School of Philosophy.
+Opinions, views, and advice expressed on this website neither represent nor reflect the views of USC, the USC School of Philosophy, or the faculty of USC.
+This website may be incorrect, inaccurate, or outdated, and you are responsible to check the truth, accuracy, and up-to-dateness of content and information on this website for yourself.
+For the most up-to-date information, please see the [official Dornsife website](https://dornsife.usc.edu/phil/) or contact your [academic advisor](https://dornsife.usc.edu/humanities-majors/).

 THE WEBSITE **USC.PHILCLUB.ORG** IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,